pendle-finance/documentation/docs/FAQ/General.md

 ### Is there a difference between Ethereum and other chains?

-vePENDLE resides solely on the Ethereum blockchain, meaning you can only lock PENDLE and vote from Ethereum.

-However, pools on other chains (once deployed) can still be voted for, so incentives can be channelled to other blockchains via voting.
+vePENDLE resides solely on the Ethereum blockchain, meaning you can only lock PENDLE and vote from Ethereum, but you can vote for pools on other chains.
+So incentives can be channelled to other blockchains via voting, but again, voting is only done on Ethereum.

 ## Security